Aspatria: Demography

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
+Television signals are received from the Caldbeck TV transmitter.
+Local radio stations are BBC Radio Cumbria and Greatest Hits Radio Cumbria & South West Scotland.
+The town is served by the local newspaper, News and Star.

 Sport

 Aspatria Hornets are the local rugby league team.
 Aspatria is also home to rugby union club Aspatria RUFC, currently playing in the RFU's North Lancashire/Cumbria Division.
 The 'Aspatria Eagles' are the club's second team, and the 'Aspatria Sinners' are the women's team.
 Aspatria FC are the town's football club who compete in the Tesco Cumberland County Premier League.